-On Acceptance, the student will be issued a "Letter of Acceptance" that includes the terms of their acceptance which may include request of additional documents.
-Accepted Applicants usually have three weeks time or as indicated under the terms of their acceptance to respond to that offer by reserving their seat.
+On acceptance, the student will be issued a "Letter of Acceptance" that includes the terms of their acceptance which may include request for additional documents.
+Accepted applicants usually have three weeks time (or as indicated under the terms of their acceptance) to respond to that offer by reserving their seat.
 Students who are accepted into GMU and fail to reserve their seat in a timely manner would forfeit the terms of their acceptance and their seat would be given to the next qualified candidate.

 Deferment of Acceptance

-The university reserves the right to defer an acceptance due to circumstances that may present themselves.
+The university reserves the right to defer acceptance under some circumstances.
 A student who has been accepted into GMU may also chose to defer his or her acceptance for the following semester by sending a written request to the admissions department with explanation.

 A deferment of matriculation not exceeding one academic year (02 semesters) may be granted to accepted applicants who present such a request in writing to the Committee on Admissions explaining the reasons for the request and a focused and productive plan of activity for the duration.

-All applicants are expected to respond truthfully and completely to questions in the application form, or inquired during interview and any other written communication.
-Providing false or misleading information during the application process will automatically result in denial admission or, if enrolled before discovery of irregularity in the application process, may be dismissed.
+All applicants are expected to respond truthfully and completely to questions in the application form, during interviews, and any written communication.
+Providing false or misleading information during the application process will automatically result in denial of admission or, if enrolled before discovery of irregularity in the application process, may be dismissed.